dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-overview.md

 The run template provides two log destination fields for each application and its associated daprd process:

-1. `appLogDestination` : This field is used to configure the log destination for the application.
+1. `appLogDestination` : This field configures the log destination for the application.
 The possible values are `console`, `file` and `fileAndConsole`.
-The default value is `fileAndConsole`, i.e the application logs are written to both console and file by default.
+The default value is `fileAndConsole` where application logs are written to both console and to a file by default.

 2. `daprdLogDestination` : This field is used to configure the log destination for the `daprd` process.
 The possible values are `console`, `file` and `fileAndConsole`.
 The default value is `file`, i.e the `daprd` logs are written to file by default.